Frequency of Compounding

-To demonstrate the variations that occur with different compounding assumptions, let's look at an example: Assume that on January 1, 2010, a single deposit of $10,000 is made into each of four accounts.
+To demonstrate the variations that occur with different compounding assumptions, let's look at an example: Assume that on January 1, 2021, a single deposit of $10,000 was made into each of four accounts.
 Although each of the four accounts earns an annual interest rate of 12%, the interest is compounded differently.
 We'll track the account activity for two years.

 Here's how the account activity will occur:

 At the end of 2021, $1,200 of interest had been earned on the balance of $10,000; this interest was automatically reinvested and added to the balance.
 In 2022, $1,344 of interest was earned on a balance of $11,200 ($1,200 on the principal of $10,000 plus $144 on the $1,200 of interest earned in 2021.)

 Our second account is compounded semiannually and receives four interest deposits—one at the end of each six-month period.
 If we view the annual interest rate of 12% as a semiannual interest rate of 6%, it means that the two-year investment will have n = 4 semiannual interest deposits, and i = 6% per half-year.
 Here's how the account activity will occur:

 Our third account is compounded quarterly and receives eight interest deposits—one at the end of each three-month period.
 If we view the annual interest rate of 12% as a quarterly interest rate of 3%, it means that the two-year investment will have n = 8 quarterly interest deposits, and i = 3% per quarter.
 Here's how the account activity will occur:

 Our fourth account is compounded monthly and receives 24 interest deposits—one at the end of every month.
 If we view the annual interest rate of 12% as a monthly interest rate of 1%, it means that the two-year investment will have n = 24 monthly interest deposits, and i = 1% per month.
 Here's how the account activity will occur: